ShaAnder/WeRevo/TESTING.md

 ---

 ### Full Testing

-Full testing was performed on the following devices:
+Full testing was performed with google chrome as a baseline, i thenutilized the responsive design features to test on a variety of screen sizes

-- Laptop:
-  - Asus Zenbook
+Screen sizes tested:

-- Mobile Devices:
+Small Mobile Phone:
-  - Galaxy Fold (small mobile)
+  - Galazy Z fold 5

+Mid sized phone:
-  - Galaxy S8+ (mid sized phone)
+  - Samsung S8+
-  - Ipad Mini (tablet)

-Each device tested the site using the following browsers:
+Tablet Size:
+  - I pad mini

+Laptop / Desktop / Browser:
-- Google Chrome
+  - Google chrome
-- Opera
+  - Opera Gx
   - Firefox

-Additional testing was taken by friends and family and no issue was found
+Additional testing was taken by friends and family and any issues found were minor and could not be replicated within reasonable testing

 Finally I tested each feature implemented on every page and found the following results